WillCaprara/projections-app/README.md

 In projection.service change _apiUrl value to the port your API is running on.

+As stated above, to run the application, open a command prompt, go to the root folder and run ng serve.
+Then Navigate to `http://localhost:4200 in your browser.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.